Smoking When Pregnant Causes Serious Birth Defects

 Smoking is also known to cause cancer, heart disease, stroke, gum disease and eye diseases that can lead to blindness.

 The March of Dimes is the leading nonprofit organization for pregnancy and baby health.
-With chapters nationwide and its premier event, March for BabiesĀ®, the March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.
+With chapters nationwide and its premier event, March for Babies®, the March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.

-Cite This Page (APA): March of Dimes Foundation.
-(2011, July 15).
+APA: March of Dimes Foundation.
+(2011, July 15 - Last revised: 2022, February 11).
 Smoking When Pregnant Causes Serious Birth Defects.
-Disabled World.
-Retrieved March 25, 2023 from www.disabled-world.com/health/female/pregnancy/smoking-pregnant.php
+Disabled World (DW).
+Retrieved November 15, 2025 from www.disabled-world.com/health/female/pregnancy/smoking-pregnant.php